Karrock/Skelerex-Bot/README.md

 - You will need some gems to properly use this bot for this juste install bundler and use it.
 - To use Nokogiri it is necessary to run this command :
 `sudo apt-get install libxml2 libxml2-dev libxslt libxslt-dev`

+## TODO
+- Check why the bot isn't working when Hero is given.